LINGUISTICS DEPARTMENT - STANFORD UNIVERSITY

 Skills-oriented language teaching remains a common approach for classes as well as for self-learning, and computer-assisted language learning is no exception.
 In this unit, we look at how both tool and tutor software can be used to support specific skills.
 In particular, we will look at some websites that focus on these skill areas.
 Many of these are for free, but like everything else that's free on the web, the sites need to be looked at carefully for their pedagogical value.
 Once you understand what they do, try to judge their fit to your potential students and your own teaching approach.
 You can also use them to get ideas for your own future CALL materials development.
 The questions you should be trying to answer are the following:

 Because of the enormous number of English teachers and learners, there are quite a few multi-skill collections for ESL.
 A few, such as www.manythings.org by the Kelly brothers (http://aitech.ac.jp/~lkelly/ and http://aitech.ac.jp/~ckelly/) are mostly labors of love for students and colleagues around the world; often, however, these are commercial, aimed at getting "eyeballs" for advertisers.
-Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or http://esl.about.com or just type "ESL" plus the skill you're interested in into Google.
+Some of these are divided by skills and have examples of web-based materials: see for example www.eslgold.com or just type "ESL" plus the skill you're interested in into Google.
 Collections for other commonly taught languages can be found in a similar way.
-One type of collection is a portal, which is a website that has a large number of links to other websites, such as www.rong-chang.com.
+Some have links to external websites (commonly called portals), some have only their own material, and some have both, such as www.rong-chang.com.

 Listening is potentially one of the most promising areas for CALL development.
 This is because multimedia computing has everything standard audio and video have with the addition of a variety of meaning technologies such as text support, hyperlinked glossaries, and even translations.
 Listening activities typically involve presentations followed by comprehension questions--some also include full or partial dictations.
 One type of presentation specific to CALL is the punctuated presentation, in which the flow is interrupted at intervals to ask questions along the way.
 This in theory encourages more focused attention and allows a learner to get a check on understanding early in the activity.
 This technique was popularized in products by DynEd beginning around 1990.
 Surprisingly few multimedia programs have followed their example.